 She was complemented beautifully by Christopher Walken.
 Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
 With Darlin Husband then reminding me of his role as Rusty in National Lampoons European Vacation.

 Louise Fletcher proved herself as a woman of many contrasting roles as this good scientist role and as someone with honourable leanings.
 Her passionate strong portrayal of this scientist strongly advocating her project used for the right reasons than for the wrong ones.
-This warm and compassionate role a complete contrast to the controlling orderly and cold Nurse Ratched.
+This warm and compassionate role is a complete contrast to the controlling orderly and cold Nurse Ratched.

 This role won her a Saturn Award in 1984.
 The scenes with her character experiencing a heart attack were admittedly a difficult watch due to the intensity of this scene.
 Now I’m convinced that Fletcher isn’t just a villain.
 So next year I won’t be doubting Thomas and possibly review Battle Beyond the Stars.

 Weeper Rating: 😦 😦😦 😦😦 😦😦 😦/10